CloakerSmoker/Relax-Language/docs/docs/index.md

 Reinventing every part in the car instead of just a wheel will teach you a lot, but its not fun.

 Not to mention LLVM can generate much better code than you will manually.

-## Credits

-`@SALZKARTOFFEEEL#9805` On Discord, for listening to all of my complaints while I worked on this.
-`@mordecai#2885` On Discord, for catching some of the numerous mistakes I made in these docs.
-`rommmcek` On the AHK forums, for finding some kind of bug which I haven't quite figured out yet.